Kashif-Mahmood007/Kashif-Mahmood007/README.md

 <img align="right" alt="Coding" width="400" src="https://bedatasolutions.com/wp-content/uploads/2023/01/analytics-1.gif">

-- 🕸️ Leveraged BeautifulSoup for web scraping
 - 📊 Performed data preprocessing, exploratory data analysis (EDA), and data visualization using Pandas, NumPy, Matplotlib, Seaborn, and Plotly
 - ⚙️ Applied various feature engineering techniques including standardization, mathematical transformations, and PCA
 - 🤖 Built machine learning models using Scikit-learn and Pandas
-- 🧠 Developed deep learning models for image processing tasks using PyTorch
+- 🧠 Design neural networks and computer vision pipelines using PyTorch and TensorFlow
-- 🖼️ Worked on image classification, prediction systems, and interactive dashboard applications
+- 🖼️ Work on image processing, object detection, and AI-powered decision systems
+- 🕸️ Build data-driven applications with Flask and core Web development technologies
-- 🔍 Conducted model evaluation and tuning using techniques such as cross-validation, grid search, and confusion matrix analysis
+- 🔍 Conducted model evaluation and optimization using techniques such as cross-validation, grid search, and confusion matrices
+- 🌾 Research and develop AI-based solutions for Smart Agriculture, focusing on disease and pest detection

 ---